aljayf/aljayf.github.io/essays/coding-standards-are-your-friends.md

 ---
 layout: essay
 type: essay
-title: Coding Standards is Your Friend
+title: Coding Standards are Your Friends
 # All dates must be YYYY-MM-DD format!
 date: 2018-09-20
 labels: